cengc13/cengc13.github.io/_posts/2020-05-08-final-project-final-blog.md

 ### The Objective

-Our goal is to take a comment text as input, and produces either 1(the comment is toxic) or 0 (the comment is non-toxic).
+Our goal is to take a comment text as input, and produce either 1(the comment is toxic) or 0 (the comment is non-toxic).
 It is basically a binary classification problem.
 There are three significant challenges regarding this competition that one needs to take care of.

 - **Data Size Issue**: the training dataset consists of more than 200,000 data, which thus requires a huge amount of time to clean and pre-process the data.
 In addition, training on regular GPUs might not be able to give us a decent model in a limited time.
 For example ,the commit time should be less than three hours on Kaggle, which is almost impossible for a typical multilingual model of 100 million parameters to converge on such a large size dataset.

-- **Unbalance Issue**: the training and validation set is highly unbalanced with a toxic/nontoxic ratio around 1:9.
+- **Imbalance Issue**: the training and validation set is highly unbalanced with a toxic/nontoxic ratio around 1:9.
 Therefore, this competition uses the ROC-AUC value as the evaluation metric.
 In other words, if we train the model based on the unbalanced dataset, the model should predict better on nontoxic comments than toxic ones.

 - **Multilingual Issue**: the training set is written in English.
-The validation is given in three languages, including Turkish, Spanish and Italian.
+The validation is given in three languages, Turkish, Spanish, and Italian.
 Besides the multilingual validation set, the testing set is written in three more types of languages, i.e. Russian, French and Portuguese.

 We will discuss how we can circumvent or mitigate those three issues in the  model refinement part.